Cbyrne290-HUB/geowizard-quiz/README.md

 ## Testing
 I performed manual testing throughout the development process: "During testing, I discovered a bug where the flag images were stretching on small screens.
 I fixed this by applying max-width: 100% and height: auto in the CSS to ensure the flags always maintain their correct proportions."

+### JavaScript Validation & Debugging

+During the initial testing phase, the JavaScript code was run through JSHint.
+While the logic was functional, the validator identified a warning regarding "Functions declared within loops" inside the showQuestion function.

+The Issue: Using a standard for loop to assign click events to buttons was flagged because defining functions inside a loop can lead to memory issues and "confusing semantics" where variables might not be captured correctly.

+The Fix: I refactored the code to use the modern .forEach() method.
+This approach creates a unique scope for each button, ensuring the correct question index is passed to the selectAnswer function every time.

+The Result: After refactoring, the script passed with 0 errors and 0 warnings, ensuring the game is stable and follows modern ES6 best practices.

 ### Validation:
 All code was passed through the W3C HTML, W3C CSS Validator and the JSHint JavaScript Validator to ensure no major errors.